Kim Kardashian Finally Confirmed ONE Of The Pregnancies

 "This sounds like a very fake story..." she wrote.
 "And speaking of fake stories...The media is super shady for posting fake quotes from Caitlyn when she hasn’t spoke to anyone."

-Long story short, we still can't say anything definitive about Khloé and Kylie's rumored pregnancies, but we can send Kim and her surrogate heaps of well-wishes ahead of their incredible journey.
+Long story short, we still can't say anything definitive about Khloé and Kylie's rumoured pregnancies, but we can send Kim and her surrogate heaps of well-wishes ahead of their incredible journey.

 Advertisement